 Valdosta is a small city and Valdosta is a town that is close-knit and creates an ambiance that is pleasant and kind despite having a population of little over 56,000 people.

 The city boasts a low cost of living.
-People in Valdosta usually make $25 an hour and with the average property price being just over $115,000 and a comparatively low cost of living making it an excellent choice for those seeking ways to save money.
+People in Valdosta usually make $25 an hour and with the average property price being just over $115,000 and a comparatively low cost of living it is an excellent choice for those seeking ways to save money.

 Because Valdosta is home to a variety of parks, golf courses, and shopping complexes it is an excellent location to call home for those who like spending time in the great outdoors as well as going shopping.

-Warner Robins
+2. Warner Robins

 Warner Robins is a city in central Georgia with a little more than 72,000 people.
 Warner Robins is considered to be a mid-sized city.